Friends and Contributors in Sicily

 We are very fortunate to have consultants for our website that not only live in Sicily, but are active in the daily life of Poggioreale.
-Our list of friends in or near our ancestors' old home is growing and are ever vibrant in the relationships we have created as we enrich our PIA mission to "build bridges between the Sicilian Village of Poggioreale and the thousands of Poggioreale descendants living in the United States."
+Our list of friends in or near our ancestors' old home is growing and are ever vibrant in the relationships we are creating as we enrich our PIA mission to "build bridges between the Sicilian Village of Poggioreale and the thousands of Poggioreale descendants living in the United States."

 While in Sydney, Anna worked at an Italian newspaper; her sister Theresa worked at a competing newspaper.
 In 1974 she returned to Italy for a holiday in Palermo and to stay with her aunt.
-She met her husband, Ernesto Maniscalco, who was introduced by a friend while they were out socializing.
-It wasn’t until two years later that they married.
+There she met her husband, Ernesto Maniscalco, who was introduced by a friend while they were out socializing.
+It wasn't until two years later that they married.
 They lived in a grand house in Palermo for many years; there they had two children, Sara and Luigi.

-Rosario is a frequent visitor and researcher in Poggioreale and has become known by many for his expertise.
+Rosario is a frequent visitor and researcher in Poggioreale and has become known by many for his experience.
 We asked him in 2019 to be our travel guide and local family researcher in Sicily for the first PIA Trip to Poggioreale in September 2019.
 See photos on this website for our activities.

 Feel free to contact Rosario Sanfilippo: